wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   permission_handler: ^6.0.1+1
 ```

-> NOTICE: Intention matters in `yaml` files, so make sure `permission_handler` is at the same indention level as the `flutter:` item.
+> Indention matters in `yaml` files, so make sure `permission_handler` is at the same indention level as the `flutter:` item.

-Now run this command to download the above dependency:
+Now run this command (path is the root of the flutter project) to download the above dependency:

 ```cmd
 flutter pub get